-The Horn of Africa nation Eritrea won a very dubious award this week: the world’s most censored nation.
-The list of the world’s 10 worst countries was put together by the Committee to Protect Journalists and Eritrea fought off the tough competition of North Korea, Syria, Iran, Equatorial Guinea, Uzbekistan, Burma, Saudi Arabia, Cuba and Belarus to win this uncoveted award.
-The CPJ research is based on 15 benchmarks, including blocking of websites; restrictions on electronic recording and dissemination; the absence of privately owned or independent media; and restrictions on journalist movements.
+The Horn of Africa nation Eritrea won a dubious award this week: the world’s most censored nation.
+The list of the world’s 10 worst countries was put together by the Committee to Protect Journalists and Eritrea fought off competition from North Korea, Syria, Iran, Equatorial Guinea, Uzbekistan, Burma, Saudi Arabia, Cuba and Belarus to win this uncoveted award.
+The CPJ research is based on 15 benchmarks, including blocking of websites, restrictions on electronic recording and dissemination, the absence of privately owned or independent media, and restrictions on journalist movements.

-Eritrea has allowed no foreign journalists in since 2007 and domestic media are tightly controlled in a country that has been run as a dictatorship in the 20 years it has achieved independence after a bloody war with Ethiopia.
-All domestic media are controlled by the government and the Orwellian Ministry of Information direct every detail of coverage.
-CPJ quoted an exiled journalist who said every time they had a story it was the Ministry who arranged interview subjects and gave instructions on the news angle to follow.
+Eritrea has allowed no foreign journalists in since 2007 and domestic media are tightly controlled in a dictatorship lasting 20 years since it achieved independence in a bloody war with Ethiopia.
+Domestic media are controlled by the government and the Orwellian Ministry of Information directs every detail of coverage.
+CPJ quoted an exiled journalist who said every time they had a story the Ministry arranged interview subjects and gave instructions on the news angle.
 Eight journalists from Eritrea are on CPJ’s Journalist Assistance Program which supports exiled journalists who cannot be helped by advocacy alone.

 (photo of Afewerki: Geert Vanden Wijngaert/AP)

-Finally on 29 April, Information Minister Ali Abdu told the BBC he saw Afewerki every day and the 66-year-old president was “in robust health.”
-A day later Afewerki went on television to dispel the rumours.
-“I do not have any kind of sickness,” he said and accused those peddling such rumours of being “sick” and said they were indulging in psychological warfare to “disturb” the people.
+.
+“I do not have any kind of sickness,” he said and accused those peddling such rumours of being “sick” and indulging in psychological warfare to “disturb” the people.